htmlburger/carbon-fields/README.md

 Carbon fields is a WordPress plugin that can be used as a library for easy creation of custom fields in the WordPress administration panel.

-Custom fields can be created for post types, taxonomy terms, users, comments, options and even widgets.
+Custom fields can be created for post types, taxonomy terms, users, comments, options, navigation menus and even widgets.

 Supports PHP5.3 or higher.